In the Money, At the Money, Out of the Money: What Moneyness Means

 You Have Already Seen This

-And this connects straight to the last lesson.
+And it ties straight back to the last lesson.
 An in-the-money option is the only one with real value in its premium.
-At-the-money and out-of-the-money options have none, so they are pure hope value.
-Moneyness and that real-value-plus-hope split are two views of the same thing.
+At-the-money and out-of-the-money options have none, so their whole price is hope value.
+Moneyness and that real-value-plus-hope split are just two views of the same thing.

 For Puts, It Simply Flips